Colorado Cottage Food Law: Food Safety Training Requirements

 Before you can start a cottage food business in Colorado, you must complete an approved food safety course.

-FoodSafePal’s Food Handler training is one approved option since it’s ANSI-National Accreditation Board (ANAB) accredited.
+FoodSafePal’s food handler training is an approved option since it’s ANSI-National Accreditation Board (ANAB) accredited.

-The course is online and takes less than two hours to complete.
+The course is online and takes around 90 minutes to learn and test.

-Colorado recommends that you make a copy of this certificate visible to your customers, such as at the point of sale or on your website.
+Colorado recommends that you display a copy of this certificate to your customers, such as at the point of sale or on your website.

 You must maintain the certificate by retaking an approved food safety course like FoodSafePal’s every three years.